Mummy the Peepshow: Lineups

 The band has gone through several lineup changes, but has always included founder, lead vocalist and guitarist Maki Mummy (real name Maki Nakamura).

 In 1994, the original lineup featured Maki Mummy on guitar and lead vocals, Rising Yuki-San on drums and Natsu Summer on bass.

 In 1997, Youngest Aki (Akiko Hosoya) joined the group on lead guitar.

 In 1999, Rising Yuki-San married and left the band.
 I*D*M*U (Mayuko Iida) joined as their drummer.

 In 2000, Naru☆Shin (Naru Ishizuka, now a member of Shonen Knife) joined the band, replacing Natsu Summer on bass.

 Around 2001 (precise date unknown) Aki left the band.

 In 2018, after being on hiatus, the band was reformed with a new line-up, with Akibon on lead guitar, Agya on drums and Yuko on bass.

-Video Game Easter Egg
+Video game easter egg

 Mummy the Peepshow was featured as an easter egg in the 2005 video game Far Cry Instincts for the Xbox console.
-Entering a special button combination on the controller in the video game's Map Editor would reveal a special message that says "MtP!
+Entering a special button combination on the controller in the game's map editor would reveal a special message that says "MtP!
 Maki!
 Naru!
 Mayu!
 Aki!", referencing the Electric Rollergirl line up of the band.